Paid Student Internship at Start-Ups Program

 Financial Paperwork

-• If selected, the start-up is required to provide completed financial paperwork and application fee prior to May 1, 2023.
+• If selected, the start-up is required to provide completed financial paperwork prior to April 1, 2024.

 • Paperwork requirements will be emailed to the selected start-ups.